 I would like to confirm that only the one way arrangement on Beech Grove and Victoria Road is acceptable With regard the NPIF options we are unsure exactly the difference between these so are unable to vote at this time.
-I would like to make the following points of feedback D Your letter date 08 November (and received on around the 23rd November) did not enable us to attend the 'meet the designer" meeting on 11th November Even if posted on 9th November (which is unlikely) it would not have been received in adequate time for this meeting.
+I would like to make the following points of feedback Your letter date 08 November (and received on around the 23rd November) did not enable us to attend the 'meet the designer" meeting on 11th November Even if posted on 9th November (which is unlikely) it would not have been received in adequate time for this meeting.
 The legend on the plans was unreadable, the font was far too small and was also very blurred.
 28/11/2022 The diagrams of the scheme are very difficult to understand for the average lay person.
 The way this consultation has been conducted could very easily be interpreted that the council is only ticking boxes and does not really want to know the thoughts of the local residents, one can't help thinking that the decisions have already been made.
 The previous experiment of the planters on Beech Grove was extremely unsatisfactory and had major negative implications for Wentworth court, including vehicles rat running through the car park from beech grove to Victoria road and many many vehicles going the wrong way down the one way street at the side of the development.
 Also the amount of traffic using Victoria Road was greatly increased beyond acceptable limits.
 3 4 2 5 Reduce number of free parking spaces on Beech Grove to allow for vehicular exit from the properties and safe parking manoeuvres for those using the free spaces 28/11/2022

-1/2 4 Park Avenue I am registering my support for Option 1 which includes modal filters.
-Lancaster Road.
-The 18 month trial was a great success for pedestria this area.
-It was withdrawn without due process and without the necessary on Victoria Road.
-1/2 4 Park Avenue If NYCC are going to fulfil their targets of reduced emissions and enco- to have a healthy lifestyle and therefore less pressure on our healt meed to deliver these projects without delay.
-The current message buckle to the voice of those who will not use their vehic Otley Road: 1/2 4 Park Avenue I support option 1 as modified by option2, reaching Beech Grove to Lancaster Road.
-1/2 4 Park Avenue I support option 1 as modified by option2, reaching Beech Grove to Lancaster Road.
-1/2 4 Park Avenue I support option 1 as modified by option2, reaching Beech Grove to Lancaster Road.
-1/2 4 Park Avenue I support option 1 as modified by option2, reaching Beech Grove to Lancaster Road.
-1/2 4 Park Avenue I support option 3 (Queens Road).
-It is not the desire line and i Cyclists.
-1 I do not support option 3 (Queens Road).
-It is not the desire line and I This option was drawn up using google maps as opposed to actually o route.
-There needs to be priority crossings for cyclists at Park Avenue and W in Park Avenue and find it very dangerous to try and cross Otley Roa (either on foot or bike) to go across the Stray or down Beech Gr Ins and cyclists using important work ourage more popular is service then they continues to be to les less.
-A Victoria Road and ooth pedestrians and s entirely unsuitable. cycling or walking the est End Avenue.
-I live d from Park Avenue nto the town centre. aval area etc as a rat -- ---
+Beech Grove: I am registering my support for Option 1 which includes modal filters on Beech Grove and Lancaster Road.
+The 18 month trial was a great success for pedestrians and cyclists using this area.
+It was withdrawn without due process and without the important work necessary on Victoria Road.
+If NYCC are going to fulfil their targets of reduced emissions and encourage more popular to have a healthy lifestyle and therefore less pressure on our health service then they meed to deliver these projects without delay.
+The current message continues to be to buckle to the voice of those who will not use their vehicles less.
+Otley Road: 1/2 4 Park Avenue I support option 1 as modified by option2, reaching Beech Grove via Victoria Road and Lancaster Road.
+There must be a safe crossing from Beech Grove to Park Avenue for both pedestrians and cyclists.
+I do not support option 3 (Queens Road).
+It is not the desire line and is entirely unsuitable.
+This option was drawn up using google maps as opposed to actually cycling or walking the route.
+28/11/2022 There needs to be priority crossings for cyclists at Park Avenue and West End Avenue.
+I live in Park Avenue and find it very dangerous to try and cross Otley Road from Park Avenue (either on foot or bike) to go across the Stray or down Beech Grove into the town centre.
+There should be a solution to stop vehicles using Park Avenue, the Oval area etc as a rat run to St. George's roundabout.
+All these areas need to be 20 mph.
+NYCC must listen to those elderly people, like me, over 70 and many more who are perfectly active and able to walk, cycle or use the bus.